 Just as I was starting to breathe more easily we were stopped by large rocks blocking the road.
 As we surveyed the scene, more boulders rained down from the loose cliff above.
 Some brave men from another vehicle quickly pushed enough rocks aside to allow our vehicles to pass.
 I was very aware of God’s protection and peace, despite these scary circumstances.

-Paula’s rapid acquisition of knowledge and confidence in paediatrics and in diseases that are common there but not in New Zealand.
+Pamela’s rapid acquisition of knowledge and confidence in paediatrics and in diseases that are common there but not in New Zealand.

 Control of COVID in that country.